Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bannockburn among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Bannockburn shows approximately 65 new homes approved annually.
-Between FY21 and FY25, around 326 homes were approved, with an additional 31 approved in FY26 to date.
-On average, 2.3 people move to the area per new home constructed over these five financial years, indicating strong demand that supports property values.
+AreaSearch analysis of ABS building approval numbers indicates around 65 new homes approved annually in Bannockburn.
+Between FY21 and FY25, approximately 326 homes were approved, with another 31 approved so far in FY26.
+Over these five years, an average of 2.3 people moved to the area per new home constructed.

-New homes are built at an average expected construction cost of $519,000, targeting the premium market segment with higher-end properties.
-In FY26, there have been $9.1 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Rest of Vic., Bannockburn has similar development levels per person, maintaining market balance consistent with the broader area.
+New homes are being built at an average expected construction cost value of $519,000, targeting the premium market segment.
+This financial year has seen $9.1 million in commercial approvals, suggesting limited commercial development focus.
+Compared to Rest of Vic., Bannockburn maintains similar development levels per person, though building activity has slowed recently.

 Frequently Asked Questions - Development